 - Demonstrate the ability to perform occasional overhead extension.

-- Demonstrate the ability to hear blood pressure, heart and lungs sounds with or without corrective devices.
+- Demonstrate the ability to hear blood pressure, heart, and lung sounds with or without corrective devices.

 - Demonstrate the ability to palpate soft tissue including pulse, muscle and bones.

-- Demonstrate the ability to perform nursing interventions such as sterile procedures, dressing changes following infection control procedures.
+- Demonstrate the ability to perform nursing interventions such as sterile procedures, dressing changes, and following infection control procedures.